Air Filtration and Ultraviolet Light Treatment

 The dark, damp nature of the typical evaporator coil is conducive to the growth of bacteria, fungi and mold.
 During periods when the cooling system is not operating, the warm air provides an additional stimulus for growth.
 Because these contaminants thrive in these conditions, they will multiply and spread throughout the evaporator coil, causing degradation in capacity, efficiency, and air flow.
 Therefore, the preferred location for UV lights is at the coil and drain pan.
 Evaporator coils containing fungi and mold could cause a musty smell throughout the building, while bacteria growth commonly results in the “dirty socks” smell.

-It is recommended that UV lights are always “on,” and not cycled with the fan or the HVAC system.
+It is recommended that UV lights always be “on,” and not cycled with the fan or the HVAC system.
 The most opportune time for growth of fungi and mold is when the air is still.

-Using UV light at the evaporator coil and drain pan should be made with consideration to the effects of UV light on certain man-made materials, such as plastics used in wiring insulation.
+Utilization of UV light at the evaporator coil and drain pan should be made with consideration to the effects of UV light on certain man-made materials, such as plastics used in wiring insulation.
 Some manufacturers use UV-resistant materials.
 Although UV resistant materials may exhibit some fading or chalking, the properties of the material remain sound.
 If non-UV resistant materials are used and exposed to the light, they should be shielded using foil tape, sheet metal, or conduit.
 Although filters are usually not in a location where they are exposed to UV light when the bulbs are positioned at the evaporator coil, non-fiberglass media filters would be damaged by UV light.

-When the UV lights are placed in the return air duct, the germicidal effectiveness is limited.
+When the UV lights are placed in the return air duct, germicidal effectiveness is limited.
 Efficacy of UV lights for a specific biological contaminant is a function of lamp output, intensity (based on distance) and the UV “dosage” required to kill that organism.
 In a “fly by” application (where the UV light is placed in the return air duct) and the offending organisms are travelling at several hundred feet per minute, the required exposure time for germicidal effectiveness may be too long to achieve the desired kill rate.
 Another disadvantage of positioning the UV light in the return air duct would be the exposure of the filter to UV light, possibly causing the filter material to prematurely degrade.

 Typical Maintenance Considerations